-Ms. Anderton is a frequent public speaker and writer on architecture and design.
-Her writings have appeared in many publications, including Dwell, the New York Times and KCET’s Artbound.
-Most recently she published a book, Grand Illusion: A Story of Ambition, and its Limits, on LA’s Bunker Hill, based on a studio she co-taught with Frank Gehry at USC School of Architecture, that explored decades of flawed planning efforts on downtown’s Grand Avenue.
+She has served as LA correspondent for Dwell and the New York Times.
+Her books include Grand Illusion: A Story of Ambition, and its Limits, on LA’s Bunker Hill, based on a studio she co-taught with Frank Gehry and partners at USC School of Architecture, and You Are Here, about the architecture of Jon Jerde.

-Ms. Anderton has been featured on TV and documentary programs, including KCET’s, “Global LA” about John Parkinson’s work in LA, to coincide with the 2012 Olympics, and KCET’s “Departures” series, about architecture in Venice, CA. She was featured in the documentary films Visual Acoustics: The Modernism of Julius Shulman, and A Necessary Ruin: The Story of Buckminster Fuller and the Union Tank Car Dome.
+Ms. Anderton has been featured on TV and documentary films, including KCET’s, “Global LA” about John Parkinson’s work in LA, to coincide with the 2012 Olympics, and KCET’s “Departures” series, about architecture in Venice, CA. She was featured in the documentary films Visual Acoustics: The Modernism of Julius Shulman, and A Necessary Ruin: The Story of Buckminster Fuller and the Union Tank Car Dome.

-Raised in Bath, a historic spa town in England, she spent a gap year in Florence, Italy, rehabilitating a casa colonica.
+Raised in Bath, an historic spa town in England, she spent a gap year in Florence, Italy, rehabilitating a casa colonica.
 She then studied architecture at University College London (Bartlett School), and subsequently traveled to Jaipur, India, to study the haveli courtyard house for a Royal Society of Town Planning paper.
-She became associate editor of London-based Architectural Review, which gave her a life-changing assignment: to produce a special issue (Dec.
+She beame associate editor of London-based Architectural Review, which gave her a life-changing assignment: to produce a special issue (Dec.
 1987) on new architecture in Los Angeles.

 Having fallen in love with Los Angeles, she moved there in 1991, to become editor-in-chief of L.A.
 Architect.